New wildfire prompts evacuations in Northern California - KESQ

 Nearby, the Windy Fire has burned through nearly 57 square miles (148 square kilometers) on the Tule River Indian Reservation and in Sequoia National Forest, including Giant Sequoia National Monument.

 Also ignited by lightning on Sept.
-9, the Windy Fire has forced evacuation of of small forest communities but no privately owned structures had burned as of Thursday morning.
+9, the Windy Fire has forced the evacuation of of small forest communities, but no privately owned structures had burned as of Thursday morning.
 A fire lookout structure and a radio repeater site on a peak were destroyed by the blaze.

 The fire has moved through several groves of giant sequoias and damaged one of the big trees on the famed Trail of 100 Giants.
 An expert from Yosemite National Park was expected to examine the groves on Thursday.